Sample Debugger Sessions

 makeinfo --no-headers ../doc/remake.texi > make.txt

 If you issue step commands, the debugger runs the each command and stops.
-In this way, you can inspect the result of running that particular shell command and decide to continue or not.
+In this way, you can inspect the result of running that particular shell command and decide whether to continue or not.

 remake<8> step